Game-Based Learning vs. Gamification: What’s the Difference?

-A handful of game-related terms get thrown around the edtech sphere.
-Two big ones are gamification and game-based learning, or GBL, just check out their hashtags on Twitter: #GBL and #Gamification.
+A handful of game-related terms get thrown around the EdTech sphere.
+Two big ones are gamification and game-based learning (GBL).

-What exactly is the difference between gamification and GBL?
+But what exactly is the difference between these two?
 Many confuse the terms, but one is not the other.

 Gamification in Education: What it Looks Like